fkleedorfer/webofneeds/documentation/designissues/draft-graph-blending.md

 * 1 solution in which n is not blended at all
 * 1 solution for each m in var(g2), in which n is blended with m
-* 1 solution for each m in const(g2), in which n is blended with m symmetrically the same is true for each n in var(g2).
+* 1 solution for each m in const(g2), in which n is blended with m

+Symmetrically the same is done for each n in var(g2).
 Removal of duplicate solutions yields the set of solutions.

 ## Heuristic